yahiaetman/ms-level-gen/README.md

 The main components are:
 - `Generator`: which is the module that learns to generate the levels.
 - `Optimizer`: which is responsible for optimizing the generator.
 Its interface depends on the method, so each optimizer can only be used with a compatible trainer and for a compatible generator.
 - `Dataset`: where the levels are stored.
-It also differs depending on the method so it can only be used by a compatible trainer.
+It also differs depending on the method, so it can only be used by a compatible trainer.
 For some methods (such as the GFlowNet level generator), the dataset is initially empty and is filled over time.
 In that case, it acts as an experience replay buffer.
 - `Condition Model`: which is used to sample conditions.
 The trainer should update it after it updates the dataset.
 Currently, the implemented condition models are trainer-agnostic and can be used with all the trainers available in this repository.
 - `Trainer`: which is the class that orchestrates the whole training process.